2024 Mustang Dark Horse Review: Taming the Beast

 What Makes the Dark Horse Different?

-Key differences between the Dark Horse and other Mustangs:
+Major differences between the Dark Horse and other Mustangs:

-By the Numbers: What’s Under the Hood?
+By the Numbers: What’s Going On Under the Hood?

 • Horsepower: 500 hp